genomescienceconf/newcastle-genome-science/register.md

 # Registration

+## Abstract Submission

+Abstract submission is now open for short talks and poster presentations at Genome Science 2024.
+Register your interest via the [Abstract Submission Portal](https://www.genomescienceconference.com/).
+Note that this is separate from the registering for the conference (see below).
+Registration will be a requirement for accepted presentations.

 ## Registration Options

 There are various registration options - some are time limited so sign up soon or miss out!